How to Configure LDAP SSO Support for a Customer-Managed Environment

 Overview

-This guide outlines configuring single sign-on support using a Lightweight Directory Access Protocol (LDAP).
+This guide outlines configuring single sign-on support using a Lightweight Directory Access Protocol (LDAP) for a customer-managed installation.

 Prerequisites